google-site-verification: google97197d2cda59094f.html ;

 coorong - 1n

 • You only have a two and a half hour drive today so you have time to look around Victor before you leave.
 Buy some food for a picnic lunch along the Coorong somewhere.
 Take the B45 - Langhorne Creek Rd that goes through Wellington and across the ferry.
 There is a pretty good bakery where you stop to wait for the ferry.
 Spend the night at the Coorong Hotel (Free Parking) and try the local specialty, Coorong Mullet for dinner.
-The hotel isn't on Booking.com and there are no other options.
+The hotel isn't on Booking.com.
 Just up the road is Salt Creek where a terrifying incident happened in 2016.

 millicent - 1n